 Semiconducting devices are nonlinear in nature due to which Ohm’s law does not apply to them.
 This indicates that the voltage-to-current ratio does not remain constant when voltage varies.

-Question 5: When does Ohm’s law fail?
+Q8: When does Ohm’s law fail?

 The behavior of semiconductors and unilateral devices like diodes defines Ohm’s law.
 If physical factors such as temperature and pressure are not kept constant, Ohm’s law may not provide the intended effects.